wso2/kubernetes-ei/integrator-analytics/scripts/README.md

 <EXTERNAL-IP>	wso2ei-integrator
 ```

-3. Try navigating to `https://wso2ei-integrator/carbon` and `https://wso2ei-analytics/carbon` from your favorite browser.
+c.
+Try navigating to `https://wso2ei-integrator/carbon` and `https://wso2ei-analytics/carbon` from your favorite browser.

 ##### 7. Scale up using `kubectl scale`: